The San Angelo Writers Club was founded in 1986 to promote fellowship, mutual learning, and support among writers in all media.

 Like us on Facebook: San Angelo Writers Club

-The San Angelo Writers Club meets the second Tuesday of every month at First Place, 14 Harris Street, San Angelo, Texas.
+The San Angelo Writers Club meets the second Tuesday of every month from September through May ((We take the summers off to write!) at First Place, 14 East Harris Street, San Angelo, Texas.
+Meetings are open to the public and free to attend.
 Coffee and snacks are served at 6:30 pm and the presentations begin at 7:00 pm.
 Membership is $20.00 per year.

 - Sept 8 – MEETING IS CANCELLED!
 Due to the COVID-19 situation, we have decided to cancel the all the fall meetings and start up again in January 2021, if possible.

 Other Events and Announcements

 - Events – If you are having a book signing or know of any book events in town, please let the webmaster know (webmaster<at>sanangelowritersclub<dot>org) and we can list them here.

 - March 10 – SAWC President Pam Backlund “Concho Folks: Working Towards Self-Publishing.”
 The local retired high school teacher will use PowerPoint to illustrate how she took 26 short stories from conception to an ebook and most recently a paperback available online.
 Backlund will address the process as well as how to avoid potential problems.
 Copies of her book, Concho Folks, will also be available for purchase.